wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Removed Misc Gamesetting Tweaks, unnecessary.
 - Removed NV and TTW Collectibles - Merged, cheat mods.
 - Added Sweet Perk Overhaul.
-- Added Sweet 6 Shooters Perks (was previously removed for performance issues that have now been solved.)
+- Added Sweet 6 Shooters Perks (was previously removed for performance issues that have now been resolved.)
-- Removed Stash Organizer, to much work to make a MOD:PUB account.
+- Removed Stash Organizer, too much work to make a MOD:PUB account.
 - Moved New Blood to this section.
 - Moved Sweet Consumables to this section.
 - Moved Aid Addon to this section.